 Thank you for helping us to improve our customer experience.
 We regret that your initial experience with us turned out to be a negative one.
 Based on your feedback, we have taken steps to make sure that this issue will not happen again for you or any other customer.
 If there are any additional issues you would like to see resolved, let us know and we will work to quickly resolve them.

 We do understand that your review of (Company) on Google was based on your initial experience.
-We hope that your opinion on (Company) has since changed in a more positive direction.
+We hope that your opinion on our brand has since changed in a more positive direction.
 If that is the case, we would appreciate if you edited your review to more closely reflect your current opinion.
 We take all of our customer reviews seriously and we want to make sure that every review is as accurate as possible.

 Remove a Fake Google Review